Anandk44/RentaRoom/README.md

 Technologies Used

 Spring Boot

 Angular 10

 Spring Data

 Spring AOP

 Jenkins

 DevOps

 AWS EC2

 Microservices

 HTML

 CSS

 JavaScript

 Bootstrap

 JUnit

 Log4J

 Hibernate

-Features
+#Features

 Help People to search for an room from anywhere.

 Providing interactive UI so that people can use the application with ease.

-Easily Book a room according to the convinence
+Easily Book a room according to the convinence.

 Making use of secure login authentication mechanism.